ml-explore/mlx/docs/src/dev/extensions.rst

 .. warning::
     When :meth:`Primitive::eval_cpu` or :meth:`Primitive::eval_gpu` are called,
     no memory has been allocated for the output array.
-It falls on the implementation of these functions to allocate memory as needed
+It falls on the implementation of these functions to allocate memory as needed.

-Implementing the CPU Backend
+Implementing the CPU Back-end
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Let's start by implementing a naive and generic version of